 In contrast to the accrual in the EU Directive proposal, as per which the DST is calculated on the basis of the taxable revenues accrued in a given period, the accrual of the tax is immediate, taking place for each taxable digital service (or at the time of the total or partial collection of the price for the amounts actually received, whichever event takes place first).
-The corresponding tax return must be filed quarterly.
+The corresponding tax return must be filed quarterly with the Spanish tax authorities.